Last week we visited a backcountry route of Tsugaike to report for the SPRAY, Jiyujin's separate volume.

 Fukinoto is one of the most popular spring vegetables in Japan.

-edible wild plants, which spontaneously appears on fields in spring.
+It is a sort of edible wild plants, which spontaneously appears on fields in spring.

 We cook Fukinoto with Miso (soybean paste) or deep-fry and enjoy the spring taste!